 happy-dom

-For writing headless tests for your frontend code and components, we recommend happy-dom.
-Happy DOM implements a complete set of HTML and DOM APIs in plain JavaScript, making it possible to simulate a browser environment with high fidelity.
-To get started install the@happy-dom/global-registrator package as a dev dependency.
+For headless tests of your frontend code and components, we recommend happy-dom.
+It implements a complete set of HTML and DOM APIs in plain JavaScript, so it can simulate a browser environment with high fidelity.
+Install the@happy-dom/global-registrator package as a dev dependency.

 terminal

 document available in the global scope.
-Create a file called happydom.ts in the root of your project and add the following code:
+Create a file called happydom.ts in the root of your project with the following code:

 bun test, open or create a bunfig.toml file and add the following lines.